GoPlausible/.github/profile/README.md

 ```
 ----

-Since Plausible is totally decentralized, trustless and permission-less: Every Plausible item author has full authority of the created PoaPs (Plausible-DAO is coming with dao, voting and governance features in near future, after startup formation.
+Since Plausible is totally decentralized, trustless and permission-less: Every Plausible item author has full authority of the created PLAUS items (Plausible-DAO is coming with dao, voting and governance features in near future, after startup formation.
 Preferably I will use integration to an already working service with ABI)!

-The poap_contract.json contains the ABI Schema for parent Plausible contract and poap_item_contract.json is the full ABI Schema of Plausible item contract which will be created via an inner transaction.
+The plaus_contract.json contains the ABI Schema for parent Plausible contract and plaus_item_contract.json is the full ABI Schema of Plausible item contract which will be created via an inner transaction.

 ### Simple basic deployment and unit tests included